CHIM CHIM CHEROO

 Chimney Inspections - Why are they needed and what type do I need?

 According to the National Fire Protection Association, it is recommended that a chimney be inspected once a year to ensure the system is safe.
 There are many issues that can begin to transpire with a chimney in a short period of time depending on the type of climate that you live in and the amount of use your fireplace endures.
-It is very common for birds to build nests inside the flue or smoke chamber, the interior or exterior of a fireplace can begin to deteriorate, or creosote/soot may begin to build up inside the system making it unsafe to burn.
+It is very common for birds to build nests inside the flue or smoke chamber, the interior or exterior of a fireplace can begin to deteriorate or creosote/soot may begin to build up inside the system making it unsafe to burn.
 These are just a few reasons why you should have your system checked regularly by an experienced chimney sweep.
 Our company provides a complete Level 1 Chimney Inspection.
 We inspect 20 aspects of your fireplace to make sure that your system is in good operating order and it is safe to burn.

 What are the different types of Chimney Inspections: